mohanbaragi009/Flemingo-Loan-Approval-Prediction-System-Web-App-Deployment-/README.md

-give me a description for loan approval Prediction System Web App Deployment for the readme.md GitHub profile

 # Loan Approval Prediction System Web App

 A *Loan Approval Prediction System Web App* is a machine learning-powered application designed to automate and streamline the process of assessing loan applications.
 This project helps banks and financial institutions quickly predict the likelihood of a loan being approved based on applicant data, improving decision-making and efficiency.